Introduction to Machine Learning

 The video recordings

-of the lectures and tutorials are available at the ETH Videoportal
+of the lectures and tutorials are available on the ETH Videoportal

 .
-The files are password protected.
-To obtain the password
+The lectures are password protected.
+Use your ETH credentials to access the recordings.

 ||Prof. Andreas Krause and Prof. Fanny Yang

-Homeworks will be distributed electronically and partially graded on the Moodle platform
+Homeworks will be distributed electronically on the Moodle platform

 .
 They are intended for you to practice concepts and your performance in the homeworks will in no way affect your final grade.
 They are published bi-weekly, with solutions following one week after or being directly visible after entering your solutions in Moodle.